 Steady market share in the domestic pool sector has underpinned the Division's performance.
-The Division's introduction of a range of energy and water saving swimming pool products generated sales growth, affirming Waterco's expectation of the market's appetite for environmentally friendly products, such as Waterco's Hydrostorm ECO pump and Glass Pearls for improved filtration performance and reduced water usage from shorter backwash cycle.
+The Division's introduction of a range of energy and water saving swimming pool products generated sales growth, affirming Waterco's expectation of the market's appetite for environmentally friendly products, such as Waterco's multi award winning Multicyclone centrifugal filters and Glass Pearls filter media for improved filtration performance and reduced pool water usage.
 This was instrumental in enabling the company to retain market share.
-Another product, using hydrogen peroxide and ozone as sanitisers, has been launched in recent years and is expected to gain further traction as implementation of marketing strategies progress.
+Another product, Hydroxypure, a unique pool sanitising system using hydrogen peroxide and ozone, has been launched in recent years and is expected to gain further traction.
 The product enables swimming pools to be totally chlorine-free and enriched with oxygen and benefits swimmers who suffer from eczema or allergies.
+Interest in the market for this product was profound.
+However, users desired more economy in the consumption of hydrogen peroxide.
+With the introduction of new chemicals with improved efficiency, we expect the market to react positively and hope to see further increase in sales of this product.